Welcome to Crock ‘n’ Kraut ; a delicious collision of the functional arts.

 Quick story: I was diagnosed with Crohn’s Disease in 2001.
 I drifted in and out of many ways of dealing with this diagnosis until discovering the benefits of homemade fermented foods.
 My sister, Danielle Nykoluk of ‘The Real Food Revival’ was often a beacon during my times of fog.

 Combining our two passions and ways of healing we came up with Crock ‘n’ Kraut, a workshop combining the therapeutic effects of working with clay and the satisfying pleasure of making *alive* food to nourish your body, mind and soul.
 If you are hungry for connection, curious for answers and open to a different way, this is the place to unite!

 Crock Creating: April 14th OR 15th, 11am – 5pm at Earthshaper Studio, 152 Hill Street, Winnipeg.

 Crock Glazing: April 29th at Earthshaper Studio, 152 Hill Street, Winnipeg.
 For this part you will sign up for a 30 minute time slot between 12pm and 3pm.
 Only two students per half hour.

 Fermentation Class: May 6th location TBD, Winnipeg, 11am-3pm.

 Investment: $190 regular price

 *Early bird registration*

 Payment: cash or cheque or e-transfer.
-Cheques can be made out to Crystal Nykoluk.
+Cheques can be made out to Danielle Nykoluk.
 E-transfers can be sent to email@example.com.
-If you want to meet in person for a cash or cheque drop off send me an e-mail and we can arrange a rendezvous!
+If you want to meet in person for a cash or cheque drop off send an e-mail to Danielle at firstname.lastname@example.org to arrange a rendezvous!

 Part 1: Crock creation.
 Immerse yourself in the ceramic studio where you will be guided in making your very own fermentation crock throughout the day.
 By the end of part 1 you will have made your very own ceramic art fermentation crock.